mscgenjs/mscgenjs-core/README.md

 `npm install mscgenjs`

 ### Import it
 You'll have to import the mscgenjs module somehow.
-There's a commonjs and a requirejs variant, both of which are in the `mscgenjs` [npm module](https://www.npmjs.com/package/mscgenjs) (repo: [mscgenjs/mscgenjs-core](https://github.com/mscgenjs/mscgenjs-core)).
+There's a commonjs, an es2015 and a requirejs variant, all distributed in the `mscgenjs` [npm module](https://www.npmjs.com/package/mscgenjs) (repo: [mscgenjs/mscgenjs-core](https://github.com/mscgenjs/mscgenjs-core)).